tritch/datasciencecoursera/test.md

 - Sets working directory to suit local environment for the required file download
 - Defines the function `read_concat()`, which will be used to read and concatenate "training" and "test" files for subjects, activities, and measurement data.
-- Downloads the .zip archive found at the specified URL
-- Unzips the .zip file to the working directory under the folder "./UCI HAR Dataset"
+- Downloads the .zip archive found at the specified URL, and unzips it to the working directory under the folder "./UCI HAR Dataset"
 - Deletes both "Inertial Signals" directories, which contain files from the .zip archive not needed for the analysis
 - Calls `read_concat()` three times to read and concatenate training and test files for subjects, activities, and measurement data.
 - Modifies column headings as needed, and checks that the row dimension for all three dataframes, which must be identical.